 -A grade of B or better is required for acceptance of any transfer credits.

 To qualify for the Master of Education Degree, a candidate must:

 - Complete all program requirements not later than five years after matriculation;

 - Maintain a 3.0 cumulative grade-point average, and maintain appropriate dispositions necessary to assume the responsibilities of a classroom teacher;

 - Complete, present, defend, and pass an electronic portfolio to the satisfaction of the portfolio evaluation committee during the candidate’s final semester.

-To qualify for New York state certification candidates must also pass a series of state-required exams including: the Liberal Arts and Science Test (LAST), a Content Specialty Test (CST), and the Assessment of Teaching Skills-Performance (ATS-P), and edTPA.
+To qualify for New York state certification candidates must also pass a series of state-required exams including: the Educating All Students test (EAS), Academic Literacy Skills test (ALST), Content Specialty Test (CST), and edTPA.
 Marist candidates have a very high passing rate on these exams and graduates are teaching in many districts in the region as well as across the country.